-Since Ballyyahoo is hidden deep on Ireland’s Wild Atlantic Way it surrounded by lots of fields, meadows and beautiful woodlands too.
+Since Ballyyahoo is hidden deep on Ireland’s Wild Atlantic Way, it is surrounded by lots of fields, meadows and beautiful woodlands too.

 The Woodlands in Ballyyahoo are called the Witchy Woods and there always lots to do and see there.